 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-I know the start of summer heralds hot dogs, watermelon, and potato salad and Labor Day marks the end of their seasonal heyday; but in my mind, potato salad is something to be enjoyed year-round.
-Maybe it’s because our house favorite potato salad is a Japanese potato salad whose perfect balance of creaminess, tartness, and yes, even a touch of sweetness, is so delicious, I often eat it on its own, without any meaty or grilled companions.
+Maybe it’s because, in my house, the favorite potato salad is a Japanese version whose perfect balance of creaminess, tartness, and even sweetness is so delicious, I often eat it on its own, without any meaty or grilled companions.

-“My recipe was inspired by my favorite yoshoku-ya (a Japanese restaurant that specializes in Western-influenced Japanese cuisine), Edoya in our Azabujuban neighborhood of Tokyo,” she tells me.
+“My recipe was inspired by Edoya, my favorite yoshoku-ya (a restaurant specializing in Western-influenced Japanese cuisine) in our Azabujuban neighborhood of Tokyo,” she tells me.
 “Unfortunately the owner/chef retired earlier [last] year.
-After years of eating his potato salad and lots of experimenting, I was able to recreate it a few years ago.”
+But after years of eating his potato salad and lots of experimenting, I was able to recreate it.”

-“His Japanese potato salad was always perfect and had just the right texture with a secret ingredient that made it extra flavorful: karashi, or Japanese spicy mustard,” Shirley explains.
+“[Edoya’s] Japanese potato salad was always perfect and had just the right texture with a secret ingredient that made it extra flavorful: karashi, or Japanese spicy mustard,” Karasawa explains.
 “I think the hint of karashi and using really good potatoes (I like Yukon Gold) that you keep a little chunky, totally makes this dish.”

 Courtesy of Shirley Karasawa/Lovely Lanvin

-Extra sea salt for salting & blanching vegetables
+- Sea salt for salting and blanching vegetables

-2. While Potatoes are cooking prepare the other vegetables: Sprinkle both onion slices and cucumber slices lightly with sea salt, mix with your hands making sure the salt coats them evenly.
+2. While potatoes are cooking, prepare the other vegetables.
+Sprinkle onion and cucumber slices lightly with sea salt.
+Mix with your hands, making sure the salt coats them evenly.
 Set aside for 10 minutes.
-After 10 minutes rinse off vegetables in a colander and wrap and gently squeeze vegetables in a clean dish cloth or a few paper towels to get all of the moisture out.
-This is a very important step and will prevent soggy potato salad.
+After 10 minutes rinse off vegetables in a colander and wrap and gently squeeze them in a clean dish cloth or a few paper towels to get all of the moisture out.
+(This will prevent soggy potato salad.)

-3. Add carrot slices to a small saucepan of salted water, bring to a boil and blanch for two minutes.
+3. Add carrot slices to a small saucepan of salted water, bring to a boil, and blanch for 2 minutes.
 They should still have a slight crunch, do not overcook.
 Drain and set aside.

-4. Place the cooked potatoes into a medium sized bowl and gently smash with a fork or potato masher making sure you leave some small chunks.
-In a small bowl mix together the Group A ingredients and pour over the smashed potatoes, gently tossing to evenly coat the potatoes.
-Add the onions, cucumber, carrots, and Kewpie Mayonnaise, and gently combine with the potato mixture until all of the ingredients are combined.
-Serve at room temperature or chilled in the refrigerator.
+4. Place the cooked potatoes into a medium bowl and gently smash with a fork or potato masher, making sure you leave some small chunks.
+In a small bowl, mix together the dressing ingredients and pour over the smashed potatoes, gently tossing to evenly coat the potatoes.
+Add the onions, cucumber, carrots, and Kewpie mayonnaise, and gently combine with the potato mixture until all ingredients are combined.
+Serve at room temperature or chill in the refrigerator before serving.